mousecpn/Robot-Trajectron/README.md

 ### ✨ News
+- 2026.08.19: Our [Robot Trajectron V2](https://github.com/mousecpn/Robot-TrajectronV2) is accepted by IJRR.
 - 2025.10.25: We release our new work [Robot Trajectron V2](https://github.com/mousecpn/Robot-TrajectronV2)!
 - 2026.07.11: We release our new work [Robot Trajectron V3](https://github.com/mousecpn/Robot-TrajectronV3)!